mycelium-com/wallet-android/README.md

 More features:
  - Sources available for review:  https://github.com/mycelium-com/wallet
- - Multiple HD accounts, privat keys, external xPub or xPriv accounts
+ - Multiple HD accounts, private keys, external xPub or xPriv accounts
  - Multiple Bitcoin denominations: BTC, mBTC, bits and uBTC
  - View your balance in multiple fiat currencies: USD, AUD, CAD, CHF, CNY, DKK, EUR, GBP, HKD, JPY, NZD, PLN, RUB, SEK, SGD, THB, and many more
  - Send and receive by specifying an amount in fiat and switch between fiat and BTC while entering the amount